the-lucky-clover/calclik/README.md

-# zro-day - Smart Event Scanner
+# CalClik - Smart Event Scanner

-zro-day is a browser extension that scans web pages for events and adds them to your calendar using AI-powered detection.
-Available for Chrome and Safari (Mac App Store).
+CalClik is a privacy-first browser extension that scans web pages for events and adds them to your calendar using local AI-powered detection.
+No API keys required - everything runs in your browser.

 ## Features